 Future Clinical Student and Shadowing Requests

-Mercy has issued limitations on the number of Individual Learning Experience students and is restricting all Shadow/Observe requests in order to prevent the spread of the Novel Coronavirus (COVID-19) thru August 1, 2020.
+Mercy has issued limitations on the number of Individual Learning Experience students and is restricting all Shadow/Observe requests in order to prevent the spread of the Novel Coronavirus (COVID-19).

 How to Apply

-Mercy is currently not accepting applications for Shadow/Observe experiences; please check back after August 1st for any updates.
+Mercy is currently not accepting applications for Shadow/Observation experiences; please check back after December 31, 2020 for any updates.

 Individual Learning Experience

 An individual learning experience is a hands-on experience (either clinical or non-clinical).
 This experience requires you to be enrolled in a school program unless you are seeking an unpaid internship or are a professional approved to do research at Mercy.
-As of May 4th , Mercy is limiting the number of students to be approved for a learning experience at Mercy; submission of an application does not guarantee approval.
-Please complete the Individual Learning Experience Application.
+Due to COVID-19 restrictions, Mercy is limiting the number of students to be approved for a learning experience at Mercy; submission of an application does not guarantee approval.

 - Jefferson County, MO